Case Study

 Challenges

-• Acceptance of management measures was main challenge.
+- Acceptance of management measures was the main challenge.

 Lessons learned

-Collaboration with city councils and citizen associations is a very effective tool to promote implementation of specific regulations to protect natural areas and achieve conservation objectives.
+Collaboration with city councils and local community associations has proven to be a highly effective way to implement specific regulations and advance conservation goals.

 Contact name